• Skip to primary navigation

 BBQ Smoked Chex Mix Ingredients

-• Chex Cereal – We used a mixture of wheat, corn and rice cereal.
+• Chex Cereal – We usually use a mixture of wheat, corn and rice cereal but whatever combination you use will be great.

-• Pretzels – We used the pretzels rods but any type will work.
+• Pretzels – We used the pretzel rods but any type will work.

-• Butter – If you are looking to keep it a little less salty use the unsalted butter.
+• Butter – Melted butter binds the BBQ rub to the mix.
+If you are looking to keep it a little less salty use unsalted butter.
+Feel free to use vegetable oil or even coconut oil in it’s place.

-In a large mixing bowl combine melted butter, Worcestershire sauce, seasoned salt and garlic powder.
+In a large mixing bowl combine melted butter, Worcestershire sauce, and barbecue rub.
 Mix until combined.
-Add the rest of the ingredients and toss to coat.
+Add the dry ingredients and toss to coat.

-Spread out evenly in two large rimmed baking pan.
-We used a large disposable pan for easy cleanup.
+Spread out mixture evenly in two large rimmed baking pans.
 The more spread out the snack mix is the more smoke flavor it will pick up.

 Smoke for 1 hour, stirring every 15 minutes.